Sparky-06/LocalUploadingFile/README.md

 **POST** `/upload-multiple`

 Upload multiple files at once.
+(Another way of uploading - Not connected with  metadata yet.)

 ---